-In the year 2016 the national project Imago Sloveniae – Podoba Slovenije marked it’s 28th anniversary of being active in the fields of music and culture.
-The extend and stressfulness of the project is best demonstrated by statistics: over 2000 concerts, more than 10.000 topmost musicians, and a million visitors.
+In the year 2018 the national project Imago Sloveniae – Podoba Slovenije will mark it’s 30th anniversary of being active in the fields of music and culture.
+The extend and stressfulness of the project is best demonstrated by statistics: over 2500 concerts, more than 10.000 topmost musicians, and more than a million and a half visitors.

 The Imago Sloveniae project arose from the need to revive the cultural image of old Slovenian towns, castles, sacred buildings, museums and other architectural and cultural heritage objects, as well as to prepare a joint promotion of summer cultural events and festivals in Slovenia.
 Its origins date back to 1986, when the well-known Slovenian pianist and music educator Primož Lorenz, together with some other distinguished members of civil society, set up the Association for the Revival of the Cultural Image of the Old Town, which began organizing cultural events – classical music concerts in particular – in Ljubljana’s Old Town.

 Following the association’s positive experiences, it was not long before the project spread outside the local area.
 Under the IMAGO SLOVENIAE brand, 25 cultural venues from all over the country came under one umbrella organization.
 Each year, they organize more than 100 concerts of distinguished local and international artists.
 The Slovenian summer cultural offer has been enriched by staging performances at historic and architecturally appealing locations.
 Things have shown that the revival of cultural heritage through high-quality events is a huge boost for the overall cultural, economic and tourism development of towns and regions.